GAIR-NLP/Safety-J/README.md

 - **Comprehensive Coverage**: Addresses a wide range of safety scenarios, from privacy concerns to ethical issues.
 - **Meta-evaluation Framework**: Includes an automated benchmark for assessing critique quality.
 - **State-of-the-art Performance**: Outperforms existing open-source models and strong proprietary models like GPT-4o in safety evaluation tasks.

+## 🏆 Leaderboard
+We release the benchmarking results on various safety-related datasets as a leaderboard.

+For the model accuracy evaluation, we test different models on five datasets: BeaverTails, DiaSafety, Jade, Flames, and WildSafety.
+The metric is the accuracy rate on each dataset, with an overall average (Avg) across all datasets.
+We report the results for various models, including large language models and specialized safety models.
+The "Generative" column indicates whether a model is capable of generating text (✔️) or if it's a non-generative model primarily used for classification(❌).

 | Model | Generative | BeaverTails | DiaSafety | Jade | Flames | WildSafety | Average |
 |-------|:----------:|:-----------:|:---------:|:----:|:------:|:----------:|:-------:|